Former Colorado Women’s College Campus, Now JWU, On the Market

 After the Axtens era, the school turned to architects versed in the modernist styles, with Stanley Morse, Victor Hornbein and Edward White Jr. working on five additional campus buildings in the 1960s.
 Interestingly, each of the three had connections to one of Denver’s most respected architectural firms, Fisher & Fisher, although they Morse worked at the firm two decades before Hornbein and White came on the scene.

 Few CWC buildings have been demolished, although Axten’s science building, Hutchinson Hall, is gone, and Morse’s Fine Arts Building was converted into the Denver School of the Arts and has been heavily altered.
 A few buildings were constructed after the close of the CWC-era, as investments by the University of Denver and JWU.
 However, the integrity of the campus remains highly intact, with the core buildings all present and in good condition.
 Several of the buildings have potential eligibility to be individual Denver Landmarks or to be listed on the National Register of Historic Places, while the collection of buildings and the spatial arrangement also has strong potential for historic district status.

 The library, one of the last buildings built during the Colorado Women’s College era, was designed by Victor Hornbein and Ed White, one of Historic Denver’s early leaders.

-In September, Historic Denver prepared a preliminary inventory of the campus architecture for use by JWU as the property is listed for sale.
-This assessment can help inform potential purchasers about the campus history, and encourage reuse and rehabilitation, and tax credits and other financial incentives that are available.
-Historic Denver intends to remain in communication with JWU throughout the disposition process, and we know the larger community is also keenly interested in finding a future that honors the special qualities and history of Colorado Woman’s College, where generations of women lived and learned.
+In September 2020, Historic Denver prepared a preliminary inventory of the campus architecture for use by JWU as the property was listed for sale.
+This assessment helped inform potential purchasers about the campus history, and encourage reuse and rehabilitation, and tax credits and other financial incentives that are available.
+Historic Denver intends to remain in communication with the new owners and campus users, and we know the larger community is also keenly interested in finding a future that honors the special qualities and history of Colorado Woman’s College, where generations of women lived and learned.